Acoleman37/run-buddy/README.md

 # run-buddy

 ## Purpose
-Awebsite that offers fitness training services.
+A website that offers fitness training services.

 ## Built With
 *HTML